KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 # Facilitation and User Testing

+## Reverse Engineering for Success
+We would use problem structuring methods to answer the following questions:

+* What does a successful Pretty Prairie United Methodist Church look like?
+* Whom should the church reach?
+* How should the church reach them?
+* How should the church measure progress?

 ## Facilitation

 Members of Administrative Council Committee and Nurture, Outreach, Witness (NOW) Committee, which both plan outreach for the church, began to collaborate on a new church marketing plan.
 I facilitated the group using the following United Methodist Communications resources: